joebobs0n/project-tracker/README.md

 ## Motivation

-In my day to day, I have many of projects that I _could_ be working on and that I would often _love_ to be working on, however, I also have a terrible memory.
-This has led me to search for and try just about every major (and some not so major) project/todo tracker softwares over the years.
+In my day to day, I have many projects that I _could_ be working on and that I would often _love_ to be working on, however, I also have a terrible memory.
+This has led me to search for and try just about every major (and some not so major) project/todo tracker solutions over the years.
 A few of these include:

 - [Monday](https://monday.com/)
 - [Jura](https://www.atlassian.com/software/jira)